Zouheirhmaidann/WarehouseManagement/README.md

 - Use TypeScript for type safety
 - Follow the established component structure
-- Implement proper error handling
+- Implement proper error handling and validation
-- Maintain consistent styling
+- Maintain consistent styling with shared components
-- Use memoization for performance optimization
+- Use memoization (memo, useCallback) for performance optimization
+- Follow atomic design principles for component organization
+- Implement proper keyboard handling and form management
+- Use proper error boundaries and loading states

 ## Built With

 - React Native
-- Expo Router
+- Expo Router for type-safe navigation
-- TypeScript
+- TypeScript for static typing
-- Moti (for animations)
+- Moti and React Native Reanimated for smooth animations
+- Expo Barcode Scanner for scanning functionality
+- React Native Toast Message for notifications
+- Axios for API communication
+- AsyncStorage for local data persistence
+- Lucide React Native for consistent iconography
-- React Native Reanimated
+- React Native Gesture Handler for touch interactions